Frequently asked questions about changing your address online.

 How much does it cost to use Pre-authorized Debit?

 Nothing.
 Hydro‑Québec provides this service free of charge.
 However, some financial institutions charge a service fee for debits.

 Where does the information on my electricity use and the outdoor temperature come from?

-If you have a non-communicating meter, your meter is read every 60 days or so.
+If you have a non-communicating meter, the meter is read at least once a year.
 To establish your electricity use during this period, we take the latest reading and subtract the previous reading.
 We then calculate your average daily consumption to determine your monthly electricity use.

 The mean outdoor temperature charts are based on data supplied daily by the weather station nearest you.
 These charts can help you understand how temperature affects your electricity use.
 If your home is far from the station, the outside temperature in your area may differ from the one shown in the chart.

 Please note that the mean outdoor temperature is not the temperature measured by the sensor for Rate DT billing.
 The outdoor temperature may have dropped below your rate’s threshold (-12°C or -15°C, depending on where you live) throughout the day, even if the mean temperature shown is -10°C. To learn more, see our detailed information on Rate DT.

 I just moved.
 Why don’t I have access to this service?